 Iole is a political scientist and a researcher at the University of Catania.
 She has a PhD in Institutions, Politics and Policies and has been a visiting researcher at the London School of Economics and at the Université Hassan II in Casablanca.
 She has worked as a research intern for the Delegation of the European Union in Tunisia and is specialized on EU politics and Euro-Mediterranean relations.
 Her first book has recently been published by Routledge.
 Her academic research currently focuses on migration, organized crime and migrant smuggling, asylum, development cooperation, EU external policies and (cyber-) security.
 She has a great interest in gender issues, policies and dynamics in the Euro-Mediterranean area.

-Tobias is a final year PhD candidate in Politics and International Relations at the University of Cambridge, and a research associate at the Cambridge Institute on Religion & International Studies (CIRIS).
-He is teaching 19th and 20th century political thought, including feminist theory.
+Tobias is a post-doctoral Research Fellow at the Woolf Institute and a College Research Associate at King’s College, Cambridge.
+He received his PhD in Politics and International Relations from the University of Cambridge, where he is affiliated post-doctoral researcher.
+He is teaching 19th and 20th century political thought, including feminist theory, and supervises for the University of Cambridge Centre for Gender Studies.
 He has a strong research interest in intersectional analysis focusing on gender, class, race and religion.
-Tobias holds an MPhil in Politics and IR from the University of Cambridge and an MA in Study of Religion and Culture from Ludwig-Maximilians-University Munich, where he has also previously worked as a Lecturer in Political Theory.
-Dedicated to champion inclusive access to world class education, he has been a board member of the free online learning platform Serlo.
+His latest research project investigates masculinities among strictly observant religious groups in North London.
+Dedicated to champion inclusive access to world class education, he has been a board member of the free online learning platform Serlo